Husqvarna Chainsaw Model Numbers and Designations Explained

 OE: Original edition

-NE: New edition (mostly for marketing purposes)
+NE: New edition (primarily for marketing purposes)

 EL: Electric chainsaw